ralna/GALAHAD/doc/Julia/rst-dir/rpd_functions.rst

 	*
 		- qplib_file

-		- is a one-dimensional array of type char that specifies the name of the QPLIB file that is to be read.
+		- is a one-dimensional array of type Vararg{Cchar} that specifies the name of the QPLIB file that is to be read.

 	*
 		- qplib_file_len

-		- is a scalar variable of type int, that gives the number of characters in the name encoded in qplib_file.
+		- is a scalar variable of type Int32 that gives the number of characters in the name encoded in qplib_file.

 	*
 		- control

-		- is a struct whose members provide control paramters for the remaining prcedures (see :ref:`rpd_control_type <doxid-structrpd__control__type>`)
+		- is a structure whose members provide control paramters for the remaining prcedures (see :ref:`rpd_control_type <doxid-structrpd__control__type>`)

 	*
 		- data